AnderssonProgramming/linked-stats-engine/README.md

 - File reader to load data from a text file
 - Statistical calculations (mean and standard deviation)
 - Command-line output of statistical results
-- Web interface for viewing results with charts and tables
+- Web interface for viewing results with charts and tables (chart.js, bootstrap, thymeleaf)

 ## Design Description